What is Kinesthetic Learning and Bodily Kinesthetic Intelligence?

 “This intelligence is related to physical movement and the knowing/wisdom of the body.
 Including the brain’s motor cortex, which controls bodily motion.
 Body/kinesthetic intelligence is awakened through physical movement such as in various sports, dance, and physical exercises as well as by the expression of oneself through the body, such as inventing, drama, body language, and creative/interpretive dance,” (Learning Styles).

 Kinesthetic learning activities can be a lot of fun!
 As you go through this tutorial, you will have the opportunity to read about specific kinesthetic learning activities you can use to teach your child.
-I’d recommend going through the tutorial sequentially for maximum benefit to you and your child, but if you’re short on time, you can jump ahead to the list of kinesthetic learning activities now.
+I’d recommend going through the tutorial sequentially for maximum benefit to you and your child.

 By homeschooling your Kinesthetic learner, you will face a challenge in providing kinesthetic learning activities for active learning.
 However, you will also be able to meet your child’s unique learning needs on a daily basis.
 Teaching your child through active learning will enable him to learn more easily.
 It will also help foster a sense of self-esteem in your child.